aws-samples/serverless-samples/apigw-eventbridge-schema-validation/cicd-driven-solution/README.md

 9. [Create two repository secrets](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository), AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY, with the values obtained from the previous command.

-10. In the root directory of the project, open the ./github/workflows/surgical-event-pipeline.yml file that you copied in step 4.
+10. In the root directory of the project, open the .github/workflows/surgical-event-pipeline.yml file that you copied in step 4.
 Update the environment variables based on your project deployment.
 You only need to update the API_ID and AWS_REGION if you left the default settings during deployment.
 If you need to view your deployment information again, it can be found in the CloudFormation output tab for your deployment.

-11. Commit changes to your forked repository
+11. Stage and commit the workflow changes to your forked repository.
+Ensure the .github/workflows/surgical-event-pipeline.yml at the root of the repository was modified and pushed.

 ## Testing